 Faith-based rehabs are an empowering resource.
 The individuals who choose to go to one of these facilities will have the luxury and support of being surrounded by peers hoping to connect with a higher power during recovery.
 Whether they are inpatient or outpatient programs, the unique centers help their patients remain sober.

-If you or a loved one are battling an alcohol addiction, please reach out.
-There are several addiction treatment centers available across the country with many different types of religions.
-Contact one of our treatment providers to find the right recovery option for you today.
+If you or a loved one are battling an alcohol addiction, please reach out for help.
+There are several faith-based addiction treatment centers available across the country.
+Contact a treatment provider to discuss available rehab options today.